alexisakers/BulletinBoard/README.md

 > Note: blurred backgrounds are available in iOS 10.0 and later.

+## Dismissal Closures

+You can set the `dismissalHandler` property of a bulletin item with a closure to be called on its dismissal.
+Additionally the `dismissalHandler` property of the `dismissalHandler` will be called when it is completely dismissed.

 ## Dismissal

 If you set the `isDismissable` property to `true`, the user will be able to dismiss the bulletin by tapping outside of the card or by swiping the card down.